Pro Forma Invoice Meaning

 Step 1: Identify the proposed client for which the invoice is to be made.

 Step 2: Fill all relevant particulars, as discussed above, including the price of goods/services on which both parties have agreed.

 Step 3: Mention details about particular goods/services to be supplied.

 Step 4: At last, sign the invoice and put a date of issuing the invoice.

 Example of Pro Forma Invoice

-Mr. Seller offered one piece of 30-meter cloth at a price of $25.
-Mr. Buyer estimated that he will require 2700 meters of cloth for meeting his annual requirement.
+Mr. Seller offered one piece of 30-meter cloth for $25.
+Mr. Buyer estimated that he would require 2700 meters of material for meeting his annual requirement.
 Mr. Buyer asked for a pro forma invoice containing details about the total price, quantity, shipment cost as well as the weight of the shipment.
-Help Mr. Seller to draft the pro forma invoice and fill appropriate details.
+Help Mr. Seller to draft the pro forma invoice and fill relevant details.

 Below is the sample of Pro Forma Invoice of a clothing manufacturing business –

 Difference Between Pro Forma Invoice and Quotation